stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 the scale of evolution, but in every case definitely human.
 Many were of higher grade, and a very few were the skulls of supremely and sensitively developed types.
 All the bones were gnawed, mostly by rats, but somewhat by others of the half-human drove.
-Mixed with them were many tiny bones of rats&mdash;fallen members of the lethal army which closed the ancient epic.
+Mixed with them were many tiny bones of rats--fallen members of the lethal army which closed the ancient epic.

   I wonder that any man among us lived and kept his sanity through that hideous day of discovery.
 Not Hoffmann or Huysmans could conceive a scene more wildly incredible, more